-In reviewing the 3 top-rated snorkeling tour operators we will give the highlights and select one that will be named none other than our “Editor’s Choice”.
+In reviewing the 3 top-rated snorkeling tour operators we will give the highlights and select one that will be named our “Editor’s Choice”.

 Quick Answer: The Best Key West Snorkeling Tours

-- Key West: Shipwreck and Wild Dolphin Encounter Snorkel Tour
+- Key West: Wild Dolphin Sail & Shallow-Water Snorkel

 - Islamorada: Eco-Adventure and Snorkel Tour